• Skip to primary navigation

 What is a donburi?

 Donburi translates to "bowl" in English.
 These Japanese bowls typically feature fish or meat over steamed Japanese rice.
-This salmon teriyaki don is one of our favorites because it is healthy and tasty.
+This salmon teriyaki don is one of our favorites because it is nutritious and tasty.

 Ingredients